deeper-cloud/support-site/src/content/questions/how-to-address-receipt.md

-# How to Address Receipt to Guest/Company
+# How to address a receipt to guest/company

+Instructions on addressing the receipt to a guest or company, for customers who require task receipts.

 1. Reach the payment screen by tapping on the dollar bill icon at the bottom-center of the screen.